 In its quest for security, the United States spends more on the military than any other country in the world, certainly much more than the combined military spending of its major rivals, Russia and China.
-Authorized at over \$700 billion in Fiscal Year 2019, and again over \$700 billion requested for FY2020, the Department of Defense (DOD) budget comprises more than half of all federal discretionary spending each year.
-With an armed force of more than two million people, 11 nuclear aircraft carriers, and the most advanced military aircraft, the US is more than capable of projecting power anywhere in the globe, and with "Space Command," into outer-space.
-Further, the US has been continuously at war since late 2001, with the US military and State Department currently engaged in more than 80 countries in counterterror operations.2
+Authorized at over \$700 billion in Fiscal Year 2019, and with over \$700 billion requested for FY2020, the Department of Defense (DOD) budget comprises more than half of all federal discretionary spending each year.
+With an armed force of more than two million people, 11 nuclear aircraft carriers, and the world's most advanced military aircraft, the US is more than capable of projecting power anywhere in the globe, and with "Space Command," into outer space.
+Further, the US has been continuously at war since late 2001, with the US military and State Department currently engaged in more than 80 countries in counterterror operations.3

 All this capacity for and use of military force requires a great deal of energy, most of it in the form of fossil fuel.
 As General David Petraeus said in 2011, "Energy is the lifeblood of our warfighting capabilities."
-Although the Pentagon has, in recent years, increasingly emphasized what it calls energy security - energy resilience and conservation - it is still a significant consumer of fossil fuel energy.
-Indeed, the DOD is the world's largest
+Although the Pentagon has, in recent years, increasingly

-1 Neta C. Crawford is Professor of Political Science at Boston University and Co-Director of the Costs of War project.
-Crawford thanks Matthew Evangelista, Anna Henchman, Catherine Lutz, Nathan Phillips, Stephanie Savell, Adam Sweeting, and Alexander Thompson for their critical comments and helpful suggestions on an earlier draft of this paper.
-Crawford also benefited from feedback at Ohio State University in April 2019.
-2 Crawford has previously estimated that the budgetary costs of the post-9/11 wars, including Homeland Security and our future obligations to care for the veterans of these wars, are nearly \$6 trillion dollars.
-Neta C. Crawford, "United States Budgetary Costs of the Post-9/11 Wars Through FY2019: \$5.9 Trillion Spent and Obligated," Costs of War Project, November 2018.
+1 Neta C. Crawford is Professor and Chair of Political Science at Boston University, and Co-Director of the Costs of War project at Brown and Boston Universities.
+Crawford thanks Matthew Evangelista, Anna Henchman, Catherine Lutz, Heidi Peltier, Nathan Phillips, Stephanie Savell, Adam Sweeting, Alexander Thompson and David Vine for their critical comments and helpful suggestions.
+Crawford also benefited from feedback at Ohio State University in April 2019 and Brown University in September 2019.